amr-abdelhamid/refbook/manuscript/4-DivideAndConquer.md

 ![A dependency cycle causing circular dependency between components A, B, and C](images/divideandconquer/circular_dependency.png)

 You can live with circular dependencies for some time.
-However, in the long term your code may become very complex with higher levels of coupling between components.
-In time, this will result in more regression type of defects, upfront load time, and possible memory leaks due to cyclic references which never releases used objects.
+However, in time, your code may become very complex with higher levels of coupling between components.
+This will result in more regression type of defects, upfront load time, and possible memory leaks due to cyclic references which never releases used objects.
 A perfect recipe for how to create spaghetti code!

 Here are some strategies to break circular dependencies:

-1. Move variable/method/class to the dependent component.
-This should always be the first solution to think about, because very often this variable or method was created by a lazy programmer who didn't bother to place things in the proper place.
+1. **Move variable/method/class to the dependent component.** This should always be the first solution to think about, because very often this variable or method was created by a lazy programmer who didn't bother to place things in the proper place.
 Using an IDE's automated refactoring for moving things around would be the safest, fastest, and cleanest solution.

     ![Move code from A to B, so that B is no longer dependent on A](images/divideandconquer/break_cycles_1.png)

-1. Extract common logic into a standalone component, on which both original components depend
+1. **Extract common logic into a standalone component,** on which both original components depend

     ![Extract common logic into a standalone component](images/divideandconquer/break_cycles_2.png)

-1. Apply the Dependency Inversion Principle[^solid], which states that *High-level modules should not depend on low-level modules.
+1. **Apply the Dependency Inversion Principle[^solid],** which states that *High-level modules should not depend on low-level modules.
 Both should depend on abstractions.* To do that, split one component (component B in the example below) into two components: One holds the abstractions (the generic definitions of types and interfaces) and the other provides the concretions (one default implementation).
 Then, component A and B depends on the newly-cerated abstract component.

     ![Apply the Dependency Inversion Principle](images/divideandconquer/break_cycles_3.png)

-1. Make use of some architectural patterns, like the Observer pattern.
+1. **Make use of some architectural patterns,** like the Observer pattern.
 In my experience, this may be considered a large refactoring at this stage and breaks the [ground rules](#ground_rules) upon which we have agreed at the beginning of this book.
 In stead, I would resort to one of the previous three solutions.

 [^solid]: This is the sixth principle of the famous SOLID principles of object oriented design by Robert C. Martin [11]

 #### Start from (and honor) existing architecture

-Developers tend to deviate from existing initial architecture for many reasons: lack of design clarity, insufficient documentation, or emergent design consideration which was not handled before.
+Developers tend to deviate from existing initial architecture for many reasons: lack of design clarity, insufficient documentation, or emergent design consideration which was not handled properly.
 The volume of these "violations" to initial architecture was found to be from 9% to 19% of all dependencies in the system for healthy project (projects with updated reference architecture) [17].

-For poor and cluttered code projects, the percentage is much higher.
-The diagrams below present the amount of violations found in two projects I worked with.
-What we have done is that we first drew the architectural modules and the expected dependencies between them.
+For poor and tangled code projects, the percentage is much higher.
+The diagrams below present the amount of violations found in a project I worked with.
+We first drew the architectural modules and the expected dependencies between them.
 Then, we used ConQat [^conqat] to check the architecture validity and detect any violations:

 ![Green lines are the expected dependencies between components.
 Red lines are relationships and dependencies which do not confirm to expected dependencies, and therefore, they are considered violations.](images/divideandconquer/arch_analysis_2.png)

-The above system suffered from so many violations and circular dependencies.
-You may also anticipate many un-necessary calls and high level coupling among components.
+The above system suffered from so many violations, circular dependencies, many un-necessary calls, and high level coupling among components.

 To fix this situation, we started from existing architecture and gradually worked on moving classes and methods around to reduce dependencies and remove violations.
 Using two simple refactorings: *Move Class* and *Move Method*, we managed to remove most of the violations.